Asif Kapadia: Career

 Kapadia's first feature film, The Warrior, was shot in the Himalayas and the deserts of Rajasthan.
-The film caught the attention of The Arts Foundation who in 2001 awarded him a fellowship in Film Directing.
+The film caught the attention of The Arts Foundation, who in 2001 awarded him a fellowship in film directing.
 Peter Bradshaw in The Guardian described The Warrior as possessing "mighty breadth" and "shimmering beauty"; the film was nominated for three BAFTA awards, winning two: the Alexander Korda Award for the outstanding British Film of the Year 2003 and The Carl Foreman Award for Special Achievement by a Director, Screenwriter or Producer in their First Feature.

 Far North premiered at the Venice Film Festival, based on a dark short story by Sara Maitland.
 Kapadia used the brutal arctic landscape to show how desperation and loneliness drives a woman to harm the person she loves.

 Kapadia's fourth feature, Senna, was the life story of Brazilian motor-racing champion, Ayrton Senna.
-The film won the BAFTA Award for Best Documentary, the BAFTA Award for Best Editing and the World Cinema Audience Award Documentary at the Sundance Film Festival 2011.
+The film won the BAFTA Award for Best Documentary, the BAFTA Award for Best Editing, and the World Cinema Audience Award Documentary at the 2011 Sundance Film Festival.
 Senna was nominated for Outstanding British Film of the Year.

-Kapadia's next film Amy was a documentary that depicted the life and death of British singer-songwriter Amy Winehouse.
-Amy was released on 3 July 2015 in the United Kingdom, New York and Los Angeles, and worldwide on 10 July.
+Kapadia's next film, Amy, was a documentary that depicted the life and death of British singer-songwriter Amy Winehouse.
+Amy was released on 3 July 2015 in the UK, New York, and Los Angeles, and worldwide on 10 July.
 The film has been described as "heartbreaking", "awe-inspiring", "unmissable", "the best documentary of the year" and "a tragic masterpiece".
 The film received five out of five star ratings when it was reviewed at the 2015 Cannes Film Festival in May.
 The film has become the highest grossing British documentary, and second highest grossing documentary of all time in the United Kingdom, overtaking Kapadia's 2010 movie Senna.